elvinos/AppDesignReport/LatestBuild/ReportSections/UIDesign.md

 ## UI Design Cycle

-After the initial debrief with the client, describing what the Industry exchange Network does and the primary website requirements, the HCI design process began.
+After the initial debrief with the client, describing what the Industry Exchange Network does and the primary website requirements, the HCI design process began.
 Initial research into competing solutions revealed that there was no exact equivalent to IXN.
 However, there were specific features of similar sites that would later inspire IXN content, such as "How to use" sections, "Events" sections and prominent placement of industry links.

 Based on initial research including competing solutions, initial user surveys and client meetings, a shortlist of potential user types was obtained and was used to inform several personas and use-case scenarios.
 Throughout the entire research process, iterations of hand-drawn sketches were made in an attempt to hone in on an ideal data-driven design.
 Additionally, storyboards were made to outline specific user experiences.